 Mini-Lesson: The Have-a-Go

 In every mini-lesson, you will want to give children guided practice with the teaching point.
-This active engagement portion of the mini-lesson, also called “Have-a-Go,” occurs when the children are still gathered together in close proximity on the rug and should only take a few minutes.
+This active engagement portion of the mini-lesson, also called have-a-go, occurs when the children are still gathered together in close proximity on the rug and should only take a few minutes.
 Remember to match the have-a-go to your teaching point so the children have some hands-on practice in preparation for their independent application of the skills or strategy later on.
-For example, if you demonstrated for the students how to use a glossary when reading non-fiction, then the have-a-go would allow them the chance to use a glossary right then and there.
-This important component of the lesson ensures that students have an opportunity to apply the new strategy with guided support.
-Trying it out helps them remember what you taught so they can use this strategy or technique during that Work Time or at some later point when they need it.
+For example, if you demonstrated for the children how to use a glossary when reading non-fiction, then the have-a-go would allow them the chance to use a glossary right then and there.
+This important component of the lesson ensures that children have an opportunity to apply the new strategy with guided support.
+Trying it out helps them remember what you taught so they can use this strategy or technique during that work time or at some later point when they need it.

 |What the children do||Why||Example|

-Be sure to circulate among the children during the Have-a-Go.
-In this way, this guided practice time also offers you a quick assessment of how they are managing this new skill, strategy, or behavior and you can identify individuals (or groups of children) who may need extra practice.
+Be sure to circulate among the children during the have-a-go.
+This guided practice time also offers you a quick assessment of how they are managing this new skill, strategy, or behavior and you can identify individuals (or groups of children) who may need extra practice.

-As you consider the diverse needs of your students remember student pairing as a possible support structure for students to begin to master the new strategy or technique.
+As you consider the diverse needs of your children, remember child pairing as a possible support structure for children to begin to master the new strategy or technique.

 Mini-Lesson: The Link